Home

 22 Aug.
 Despite having booked the direct Silk Air flight from Chiang Mai to Singapore, two weeks beforehand, Silk Air cancelled the flight, so was rerouted via Bangkok with several hours to kill between flights.
 Left Chiang Mai at 07:00 on Thai Airways with the onward connection to Singapore on Singapore Airlines arriving late afternoon.
 Overnight with Richard in Singapore.

 23 Aug.
-A day of leisure with a late evening trip to the Singapore Botanic Garden to try for the cnephaeus race of Sunda Scops Owl, a possible future split as Singapore Scops Owl.
+A day of leisure with a late evening trip to the Singapore Botanic Garden to try for the cnephaeus race of Collared Scops Owl, a possible future split as Singapore Scops Owl.
 This attempt, similar to three previously, resulted in not even a bird heard.
 For such a supposedly common species, rather tough to find.
 Likewise we didn't run into any Red-legged Crake.

 24 Aug.
 An early start for the drive across the Malaysian border to Panti Forest Reserve where we arrived around 07:00.
 Spent the next six hours birding the main access road as well as a few tracks and trails off it.
 The generally cloudy conditions meant bird activity remained reasonable most of the morning with us finding a good selection, including the highly sought after Grey-breasted Babbler.
 Also Banded Kingfisher, Black Hornbill, Wrinkled Hornbill, Sooty Barbet, Black-thighed Falconet, Black-and-yellow Broadbill, Rufous-winged Philentoma, Lesser Cuckooshrike, Fiery Minivet, Rail-babbler and Malayan Black-capped Babbler.